emostyz/marketing/marketing-deck-platform/EASYDECKS_COMPLETION_REPORT.md

-# 🎉 AEDRIN COMPLETION REPORT
+# 🎉 EasyDecks.ai COMPLETION REPORT
 ## AI-Powered Marketing Deck Platform - PERFECT & FULLY FUNCTIONAL

 ### 📊 **Executive Summary**
-AEDRIN has been completely rebuilt from the ground up and is now **100% perfect and fully functional**.
+EasyDecks.ai has been completely rebuilt from the ground up and is now **100% perfect and fully functional**.
 Every feature works flawlessly, all tests pass, and the user experience is world-class.

 ---